-NOTE: When clearing a media jam, sometimes media is stuck in the paper path.
-To clear this, you must lift the Media Lever and insert thicker media into the paper path to push out the media that is still stuck there.
+When clearing a media jam, sometimes media is stuck in the paper path.
+To clear this, you must lift the Pinchwheel Lever and insert thicker media into the paper path to push out the media that is still stuck there.

-- If the client has had media jams, it is common for pieces of media to get stuck in the media path.
-Clear the media path. - Is the customer using non-HP media? - The use of non-HP media can easily be the cause of media jams and head crashes (especially head crashes because HP media is specially formulated to avoid cockle, one of the primary causes of head crashes).
-If the media is not HP approved, advise the customer to use HP media and check to see if the problem is now solved. - 3.
-Check that the Vacuum Fan works correctly.
+- 2 Is the customer using non-HP media? - The use of non-HP media can easily be the cause of media jams and head crashes (especially head crashes because HP media is specially formulated to avoid cockle, one of the primary causes of head crashes).
+If the media is not HP approved, advise the customer to use HP media and check to see if the problem is now solved. - 3 Check that the Vacuum Fan works correctly.

-Troubleshooting shutdowns
+Troubleshooting Shutdowns

-If a shutdown occurs, you will get the message "Switch Power Off" followed by one of these messages:
+If a shutdown occurs, you will get the message "Switch Power Off" followed by:

-- Check Maintenance Cartridge Path.
+- Check Printhead Cleaner Path.

 - Check Paper Path.

-- Check Printhead Path.
+- Check Printhead Path (followed by (1), (2) or (3)).

-NOTE: A shutdown in each path will require different steps to resolve the problem as explained below.
+A shutdown in each path will require different steps to resolve the problem as explained as follows.

 In each case, make sure that you power OFF the printer before attempting any procedures to resolve the problem.

-Printhead Maintenance Cartridge Path
+Printhead Cleaner Path

-Open the right door of the printer and check for any visible obstacles restricting the movement of the Service Station.
+1 Open the right door of the printer and check for any visible obstacles restricting the movement of the Service Station.
 Manually move the Service Station, checking for smooth and free movement.